MinBZK/ai-validation/docs/way-of-working/onboarding/accounts.md

 - Create an account with your @rijksoverheid/@minbzk.nl email address.
 - Ask a team member to add to you to the AI Validation team.

+## Tuple

+Make sure you have installed [Tuple](https://tuple.app/downloads/), then follow these steps.

+- Create an account with your @rijksoverheid/@minbzk.nl email address.
+- Ask a team member to add to you to the AI Validation team.

 ## GitHub

 Create or use your existing GitHub account.